Canon 7D vs Nikon D3400

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 7D and the Nikon D3400?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 7D and the Nikon D3400 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (26 percent) than the Canon 7D.
 Moreover, the D3400 is substantially lighter (48 percent) than the 7D.
 It is worth mentioning in this context that the 7D is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.